 - Don’t cross-subsidise currency routes.
 We operate 1400 currency routes and it is much cheaper to move money between USD, GBP, EUR than for example from Brazil to Kenya.
 If we want every route to be as cheap as possible, they cannot subsidise other routes.

 - Don’t cross-subsidise payment methods.
 Our users send money from bank accounts and usually there is a low cost option of a bank transfer and a faster, more convenient option of debit cards.
-In the US there are two expensive options: the low security of ACH and overpriced wires.

 Following these guidelines we have become very exact in the pricing.
 Every route has their own price and their own journey towards zero.
 Recently one of our first investors Jesse Beyroutey shared his thinking on why does it make sense to fund this price lowering mission.